 We expect participants to follow these rules at all events and event-related social activities and when conducting the business of the organization, including in person, on the organization’s Slack channel, and using the society or conference or meeting hashtag on Twitter.

-If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SORTEE Executive Committee or event organizers.
+If someone makes you or anyone else feel unsafe or unwelcome, or if you believe a harassment problem exists, please report it as soon as possible to any member of the SORTEE Board of Directors or event organizers.
 Alternatively, you may report your concerns electronically, with the option to remain anonymous.

-All Executive Committee members and event organizers are required to pass along all reports to the SORTEE President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SORTEE Executive Committee).
+All members of the Board of Directors and event organizers are required to pass along all reports to the SORTEE President (or if the President may have a conflict of interest, to at least 3 uninvolved members of the SORTEE Board of Directors).